KTXS-TV: Carousel of owners

-Lamco ownership
+Lamco, Bluestone, Bonten and Sinclair ownership

 SouthWest MultiMedia, just over a year after agreeing to purchase KTXS-TV, sold it to Lamco Communications of Williamsport, Pennsylvania, in 1986.
 KTXS briefly aired Fox programs in late-night hours on Saturdays from September 1990 to February 1991, when a translator of San Angelo Fox affiliate KIDY opened in Abilene.

 In 2000, Lamco acquired the former K40DX, a low-power Telemundo station started by the network in 1995, and renamed it KTES-LP, with Spanish-language local news briefs produced by the KTXS news department.

 Lamco put its stations on the market in 2003.
 After a deal with Larry Wilson, a former Citadel Broadcasting executive, fell through, the Lamco portfolio was sold to BlueStone Television, a company led by Sandy DiPasquale, in 2004.
 The CW was added on a subchannel in 2006.

 The BlueStone stations were sold in 2007 to Bonten Media Group, led by former Emmis Communications station group president Randy Bongarten, for $230 million.
 Bonten discontinued the Telemundo feed and replaced it with This TV in 2010 in response to low ratings, especially compared to The CW.
 Sinclair Broadcast Group acquired the Bonten portfolio in 2017 for $240 million.

 On June 8, 2025, straight-line winds tore the roof off part of the studios on Clack Street and toppled a studio-transmitter link tower onto the building.
-Master control functions for the station had been moved to Chattanooga, Tennessee, which allowed Sinclair to send a feed through KVII-TV in Amarillo for the local cable system and to uplink KTXS for reception by a company satellite truck at the transmitter site.
-The news department is utilizing temporary facilities at Abilene Christian University.
+Master control functions for the station had been moved to sister station WTVC in Chattanooga, Tennessee, which allowed Sinclair to send a feed through KVII-TV in Amarillo for the local cable system and to uplink KTXS for reception by a company satellite truck at the transmitter site.
+The news department utilized temporary facilities at Abilene Christian University.